top of page

 IFS –Internal Family System

-When we imagine a child who is valued in the family only for being ‘something’ (e.g. quiet, polite, not causing trouble) or for doing something specific (e.g. being a confidant of the parent, or through their successes/appearance adding to the parent’s value).
-Then parts of the child are created which, in order to gain the attention and love of their parents, take on the roles that are expected of them.
+Imagine a child who is valued in the family only for being ‘something’ (e.g. quiet, polite, not causing trouble) or for doing something specific (e.g. being a confidant of the parent, or through their successes/appearance adding to the parent’s value).
+Here, parts of the child are created which, in order to gain the attention and love of their parents, take on the roles that are expected of them.
 The child cannot be natural, cannot develop their talents, but meets the expectations (sometimes unspoken) of their parents.
 In adulthood, parts can still take on such roles at work, in relationships, in friendships.
-What once helped to survive in the family (the child was saturated with the attention of the parent), today becomes a nuisance.
-Discovering these roles that our parts have taken on also takes place in the IFS therapeutic process.
+What once helped survival in the family (the child was saturated with the attention of the parent), today becomes a nuisance.
+Discovering these roles that our parts have taken on also takes place in the IFS therapeutic process

 In the second part of the film 'Inside Out', you can see how our emotions (in simple terms, parts) can support us in different ways.
 Sometimes this support is healthy, adaptive, but sometimes our parts, under the influence of life history, overwhelmed by beliefs, choose really dysfunctional ways of support.
 What we can change is to notice how difficult our parts are and help them free themselves from the burdens they carry.
 On a side note, I highly recommend the first and second parts of this film (Inside Out) - it very specifically illustrates what a view of a person looks like from the point of view of IFS.